Marine Mammal Co-Management Review in Alaska

 At our March 2018 meeting, the Steering Committee developed a working definition of co-management for the purposes of the project that we will use in discussions with stakeholders over the course of the project, including the Indigenous Peoples Council for Marine Mammals (IPCoMM) at their April Board of Directors meeting.
 Our working definition of co-management is: “a partnership based on trust and respect, established between an Alaska Native Organization, as defined by the MMPA, and either USFWS or NMFS, with shared responsibilities for the conservation of marine mammals and their sustainable subsistence use by Alaska Natives”.

-The Steering Committee also identified three ANOs/cooperative agreements for in-depth review: Eskimo Walrus Commission (EWC), Aleut Community of St. Paul Island (ACSPI), and Aleut Marine Mammal Commission (AMMC); we will also be looking more broadly at the Alaska Eskimo Whaling Commission (AEWC).
+The Steering Committee also identified three ANOs/cooperative agreements for in-depth review: Eskimo Walrus Commission (EWC), Aleut Community of St. Paul Island (ACSPI), and Aleut Marine Mammal Commission (AMMC).
 These ANOs/agreements represent a diversity of Alaska marine mammal species and regions.
 Since May, we have been conducting interviews with NMFS and FWS staff, and have met with ANO members and hunters in St. Paul, Utqiaġvik (Barrow), Nome, Gambell, Savoonga, Atka, and Akutan.
 The Steering Committee helped to identify interviewees in each community we visited who were knowledgeable and willing to share their perspectives on co-management and subsistence activities.
 The information collected was used to develop recommendations for enhancing the effectiveness of co-management relationships and improving or creating new agreements under Section 119 of the MMPA.
 The Steering Committee met in early November 2018 to review the preliminary findings and recommendations.
 Once finalized, we will present the findings to the agencies, ANOs, and communities and develop a collaborative approach for moving forward.

 March 15-16, 2018: First Steering Committee meeting, Anchorage, AK (agenda)